chialin-it/MissWorld_Java/README.md

 # MissWorld_Java
-This is a school assignment that focuses on Object ArrayList in Java programming.
+This is a UOW school assignment that focuses on Object ArrayList in Java programming.

 UML diagram for this assignment: